dfelinto/blender-manual/modeling/curves/editing/advanced.rst

    If set to **0.0**, there is no "simple" extrusion!

 :guilabel:`Bevel Depth`
    This will add a bevel to the extrusion.
-See below for its effects… Note that the bevel makes the extrusion wider and higher.
+See below for its effects...
+   Note that the bevel makes the extrusion wider and higher.
    If set to **0.0**, there is no bevel (max value: **2.0**).

 :guilabel:`Bev Resol`
    Controls the resolution of the bevel created by a :guilabel:`Bevel Depth` higher than zero.
    If set the **0** (the default), the bevel is a simple "flat" surface.
-   Higher values will smooth, round off the bevel, similar to the resolution settings of the curve itself…
+   Higher values will smooth, round off the bevel, similar to the resolution settings of the curve itself...

 We have three sub-classes of results, depending on whether the curve is open or closed or 3D: